-When we think of inside forwards, we might imagine Messi or Neymar showing off with their fancy tricks and blasting shots home from 30 yards out.
+When we think of the inside forward in FM19, we might imagine Messi or Neymar showing off with their fancy tricks and blasting shots home from 30 yards out.
 Our players probably have boots made of bin bags, so what else is this role useful for?

 Two of the advantages are directly listed.
 Inside forwards, playing in supporting and attacking roles, open space up for overlapping full-backs and overload retreating defenders.